SIL Certificate

 A SIL Certificate is an official document issued by a Certification Body (CB) that confirms a product, device, or system has been independently assessed and certified to meet specific Safety Integrity Level (SIL) requirements according to standards such as IEC 61508.

 This document is issued by a CB (such as Exida or TUV) and applies to the product line.
-It is often able to be found on their website.
-It will contain the relevant information to perform PFDavg/STR calculations.
-Note this is different from the SIL Declaration of Conformity which comes from the manufacturer often in the box or the document package.
+They are often available on their website.
+This file will contain the relevant information to perform PFDavg/STR calculations.
+Note that this is different from the SIL Declaration of Conformity which comes from the manufacturer, often in the box or the document package.

 Key Points: